 1. Use Auto Flash all the time.

 Just no. It can easily blow out the details of your photo, make the color not as lovely and make the whole picture look harsh and unnatural.
-See this kitty?
+Trust me, natural light works best!

 2. Shoot in direct sunlight.

 Shooting people outside on a bright sunny day when no shade is available can be a real challenge some times.
 Bright sunlight directly on the face translates into unflattering blown out highlights and funky shadows on the face ...